 - CommuniGate Pro

-- Courrier
+- Courier

 - DMail

 - Exim

 - MS Exchange (5.5 and 2000)

 - Postfix

 - Qmail

 - Sendmail

 - Sendmail-Milter.

-Here a cross-table presenting the supported operating systems, platforms and MTAs supported by RAV AntiVirus for Mail Servers version 8.4.0 at this writing.
+Below you can find a cross-table presenting the operating systems, platforms and MTAs supported by RAV AntiVirus for Mail Servers at this writing.